 5. It’s vitally important to be your spouse’s number one cheerleader.

 Your spouse will seek the approval and encouragement of someone.
 Make sure it’s you.

 If someone else is stepping in to encourage and invest in your spouse, make sure you’re encouraging and investing more.
-Be your husband’s or wife’s closest ally, a friendly port in the storms of life.
+Be your husband’s closest ally, a friendly port in the storms of life.

 Life is hard.
 If you’re married, it’s a good thing you have been given the blessing of your spouse.

 Remember that you became a team on a wedding day, and teammates want to see their team win.
 Oftentimes that means stepping in to help when your partner is having a rough day (or week or month).
 It may be as easy as helping with the laundry or dishes, or may be as significant as becoming a breadwinner – or a caretaker if your spouse is chronically ill.

 6. A fantastic way to draw closer is by serving together.

 Service is a wonderful thing – not only do you help others, but you also can be blessed in the process.